-In December 2024 Atlantic Fusion will attempt to be the first 5-person mixed-gender crew to row 3000 miles across the Atlantic Ocean from La Gomera to Antigua in the World’s Toughest Row.
-If they cross the finish line the team will be world record holders!
+In December 2024 Team Atlantic Fusion, combining genders, generations, nationalities and clubs, we will be taking on the challenge of rowing 3000 miles across the Atlantic Ocean from La Gomera to Antigua in the World’s Toughest Row.

 To raise awareness and valuable funds for Abbie’s Army.
 This charity raises money to fund medical research and help families who have children with brain cancer.
 Each year 450 children in the UK are diagnosed with brain cancer.
 Some of these involve a tumour so deadly there is NO effective treatment or cure.
 Diffuse Intrinsic Pontine Glioma or DIPG is responsible for 80% of all tumour deaths and Abbie’s Army aim to raise vital research funds to give hope to DIPG families.
 One member of our team has experience with how devastating this cancer is, after his twin daughters lost their childhood friend in 2013.
 Katlyn was only 4 years old.

-As the first ever 5-person mixed crew we will be guaranteed a world record when we cross the finish line in the Caribbean.
+We are a 4-person mixed-gender crew attempting to row the Atlantic Ocean between La Gomera and Antigua.
 We would like your company to support us in achieving this record together.
 We understand that this is a challenging time for businesses, so we have created a range of sponsorship packages to suit all budgets.
 We are also happy to put together a bespoke package to suit your company.

-We will be joining crews from all over the world to compete in the ‘world’s toughest row’.
-Starting from San Sebastian in La Gomera and finishing in Nelson’s Dockyard in Antigua & Barbuda, Annika, Bel, Dave, Molly and Steve will attempt to be the first mixed five-person crew in history to complete the ocean crossing between these two points.
+We will be joining crews from all over the world to compete in the ‘World’s Toughest Row – Atlantic’.
+Starting from San Sebastian in La Gomera and finishing in Nelson’s Dockyard in Antigua & Barbuda.
+Annika, Bel, Dave and Molly will take on the challenge of rowing across the ocean between these two points.

 Team Atlantic Fusion